 6. Exploring advanced input options

-In this tutorial, we explore several advanced input options for the HoloLens 2, including the use of voice commands, panning gesture, and eye tracking.
+In this tutorial, several advanced input options for HoloLens 2 are explored, including the use of voice commands, panning gesture, and eye tracking.

 - Trigger events using voice commands and keywords

 - Use tracked hands to pan textures and 3D objects with tracked hands

 - Leverage HoloLens 2 eye tracking capabilities to select objects

 Enabling Voice Commands

 In this section, two voice commands are implemented.
 First, the ability to toggle the frame rate diagnostics panel is introduced by saying "toggle diagnostics".
 Second, the ability to play a sound with a voice command is explored.
 The MRTK profiles and settings responsible for configuring voice commands is reviewed first.

 In the BaseScene hierarchy, select MixedRealityToolkit.
 Then, in the Inspector panel, select Input and click the small Clone button to the left of the DefaultMixedRealityInputSystemProfile to open the Clone Profile popup.
 In the popup click Clone to create a new profile MixedRealityInputSystemProfile.